On equivariantly formal 2-torus manifolds: Proof of Theorem

-It is easy to see that $\sigma$ is an $\mathrm{m}$-involution on $W$ with two isolated fixed points $(0,0,1)$ and $(0,0,-1)$.
-But since the $\Z^2_2$-action determined by $\sigma$ and $\sigma'$ on $W$ has no global fixed point, it is not equivariantly formal.
-We can also directly check that the $\Z^2_2$-action is not locally standard. \end{rem}
+It is easy to see that $\sigma$ is an $\mathrm{m}$-involution on $S^2$ with two isolated fixed points $(0,0,1)$ and $(0,0,-1)$.
+But since the $\Z^2_2$-action on $S^2$ determined by $\sigma$ and $\sigma'$ has no global fixed point, it is not equivariantly formal.
+We can also directly check that this $\Z^2_2$-action on $S^2$ is not locally standard. \end{rem}